thatcantbeso/siplog/sip_log_full_functional_specification.md

 # Sip Log Specification

-Straight forward application in order to track how you make your coffee.
 Streamline your coffee experience with Siplog—an intuitive app designed to effortlessly track your coffee-making process.
 Log details about your coffees, brewers, and grinders, gaining a deeper understanding of what influences the taste of your brews.
 Elevate your coffee game by creating a comprehensive log for better, more informed, and consistently delightful results.